sim1029/EasyGrocy/README.md

 ## **Contribution**

-I﻿ created the React Native shell for our project that communicated with our Flask API.
-Additionally, I coached a beginner hacker on our team and presented the final project to the judges at Steelhacks.
+Simon﻿ and Harry created the React Native shell for our project that communicated with our Flask API.
+Trevor and Maya deployed the Flask API.
+We all presented the final project to the judges at Steelhacks.

 ## **Outcome**